NBSB’s Advice on How to Prepare for an SBA Loan

 Loans from the Small Business Administration, SBA, are great solutions for small business owners to start or grow a business.
 With an SBA loan you can obtain working capital for things like seasonal financing, export loans, revolving credit, and refinanced business debt.
 You can finance fixed assets like furniture, real estate, machinery, equipment, and construction or remodels.

-Rick Egan, Vice President and Senior Commercial Lender of North Brookfield Savings Bank’s Business Center, serves as the bank’s SBA loan specialist and he frequently assists small business owners with their lending needs.
+Rick Egan, Senior Vice President / Senior Commercial Lender of North Brookfield Savings Bank’s Business Center, serves as the bank’s SBA loan specialist and he frequently assists small business owners with their lending needs.

 Eligibility requirements for SBA loans can vary from lender to lender and loan to loan but the SBA has some general requirements.
 The business must be officially registered and operate legally, the business must be physically located and operated in the U.S. or its territories, the business owner has invested their own time or money into the business, and the business can’t obtain funds from any other financial lender.